freeCodeCamp/guide/src/pages/computer-science/assembly-language/index.md

 Assemblers decompose Assembly instructions into their respective binary representations and replace the generic addresses of assembly code with explicit register and memory addresses of your computer.

 Programmers will write code in Assembly if execution speed and control is absolutely paramount.
 Otherwise upperlevel languages are used for easier development.
 Programmers principally use Assembly in the following situations:
-* The software directly works with hardwares, such as device drivers.
-* It is necessary to use CPU instructions that are not available in the compilers of high-level languages.
+* There is a need to use CPU instructions not available in higher-level languages.
-* Optimization plays primary role in software engineering, such as game development.
 * There is no high-level language to program a certain types of processors.
+* When implementing a compiler for a higher level language on a new ISA.
 ![Image of Levels of Code](https://raw.githubusercontent.com/colbybanbury/assemblyPicture/master/Screenshot%20from%202017-10-14%2014-03-06.png)

 #### More Information: